 The total number of Bitcoin Wallets has already surpassed the 10 million mark and still counting.
-With such a massive user base, any business will be willing to accept payments in bitcoin and that was the reason behind the soaring price of bitcoin.
+With such a massive user base, any business will be willing to accept Bitcoin payments, which was the reason behind the soaring price of bitcoin.
 Additionally, a large user base adds to Bitcoin’s credibility and, in the process, attracts more and more investors and participants.

 Pioneering the Crypto Market

 Bitcoin was the first cryptocurrency to launch into the market.
-Many of us wouldn’t understand the concept of peer-to-peer transactions or decentralized ledger if it wasn’t for Bitcoin.
-It’s viewed as the authority figure within the crypto space, and whenever new and curious users want to join the bandwagon, they want to do so through Bitcoin as opposed to other less popular coins.
+Many of us wouldn’t understand the concept of peer-to-peer transactions or decentralized ledgers if it wasn’t for Bitcoin.
+It’s viewed as the authority figure within the crypto space, and whenever new and curious users want to join the bandwagon, they wish to do so through Bitcoin instead of other less popular coins.